A golf laser rangefinder with a slope will give accurate distance to the green, or any other target on the golf course.

-Having this information before taking a shot helps to ensure correct club selection, builds confidence and saves strokes, which ultimately leads to a golfer’s dream of lowering of their handicap.
+Having this information before taking a shot helps to ensure correct club selection, builds confidence, and saves strokes, which ultimately leads to a golfer’s dream of lowering their handicap.

 These vary from a simple viewfinder device where the flagpole height is converted through charts to yardage and GPS technology controlled by satellite.
-However the most accurate is a laser controlled rangefinder.
+However the most accurate is a laser-controlled rangefinder.